KDAF: Local programming

-On March 13, 2019, the station began a partnership with Urban One, where the morning show from radio station KBFB (97.9 FM), Veda Loca in the Morning, was simulcast on KDAF from 6 to 8 am.
+On March 13, 2019, the station began a partnership with Urban One, where the morning show from radio station KBFB (97.9 FM), Veda Loca in the Morning, was simulcast on KDAF from 6 to 8 a.m.
 During that time, it was known on-air as The Beat on 33.
 The partnership quietly ended on January 3, 2020, when Veda Loca in the Morning itself was canceled.

-On June 1, 2020, the station premiered a daily morning talk show at 10 am called Morning After, which is based on the video podcast of the same name.
-The show is hosted by Ron Corning and Jenny Anchondo.
+On June 1, 2020, the station premiered a daily morning talk show at 10 a.m. called Morning After, which is based on the video podcast of the same name.
+The show is hosted by Ron Corning and former KDFW anchor Jenny Anchondo.

-Currently, the only local news on channel 33 is in the form of 30-second news inserts, introduced in April 2020.
+As of 2020, the only local news on channel 33 was in the form of 30-second news inserts, introduced in April of that year.
+Nexstar announced on July 22, 2026, that a 9 p.m. newscast would begin to air on KDAF in mid-August without providing additional details.

 In January 2025, the Texas Rangers announced that as part of a new broadcast deal that would create the Rangers Sports Network, 15 regular-season games would air on KDAF on Friday nights and be syndicated on over-the-air stations across the Rangers' broadcast footprint.